 • Use “down” style, lowercasing generally, particularly official titles standing alone (the president), traditional casing in actual titles (President Lincoln); biblical, religious studies, Islamic studies, history of religions

-• Capitalize/italicize titles of book series, do not put in double quotes
+• Do not capitalize/italicize titles of book series or put in double quotes

 • Use American spelling, not British (analyze, not analyse)